Privacy

 The short version

-Worldfarer is operated by Sam Poate, a UK-based sole trader, as the data controller for personal data we hold.
+Worldfarer is operated by Astraeus Technology Limited, a company registered in England and Wales (Company Number: 15162283), as the data controller for personal data we hold.
 We collect what we need to run the service: your account, the trips you create, and a small amount of usage telemetry.
 We don't sell your data, we don't train AI models on it, and you can export or delete it any time.

 Who this applies to